Skip to main content

 Mohamed Dahir

 Mohamed is the Global Programmes Operations Director for Save the Children International and is based in Nairobi, Kenya.
-He is an accomplished senior leader with over 20 years' experience spanning strategy, programme management, operations, finance and risk management.
-He has been with Save the Children for 15 years, progressing through various levels of leadership, from a field office role to a Country Senior Management Team, then to the Regional Office, and currently serving in the Global Office for the past nine months.
+He has over 20 years' experience spanning strategy, programme management, operations, finance and risk management.
+He has been with Save the Children for 15 years, progressing through various levels of leadership, from a field office role to a Country Senior Management Team, then to the Regional Office, and currently serving in the Global Office.
+Before joining the development sector, Mohamed worked in the private sector in the field of banking and finance.

 Sara El Namory